Medicare and Other Health Insurance

 IMPORTANT: If you have Medicare A or B and do not have any source of creditable drug coverage (at least as good as Part D), don't ignore Part D just because you don't take prescription drugs.
 Go to the section on Part D and SeniorCare below to learn more.

 Baby Boomers who are employed and turning 65 are still eligible for Medicare.
 If you have health insurance from active employment yourself or by your spouse, you may not need to take Medicare B at this time.
 If the company has fewer than 20 employees, however, you need to take Medicare A and B as your primary coverage or face possible problems and penalties later.
 You can sign up for Medicare on the Social Security Website or in-person at your local office.

 On the other hand, people who take early Social Security should get their Medicare card automatically about three months before their 65th birthday.
 To check on a missing card or discuss whether you should decline Part B, call Social Security's general number at 800-772-1213.

 Think you can’t afford Part B?

 Programs called Medicare Savings Programs or buy-ins may help pay your Part B—and perhaps even your Medicare copays or coinsurance.
 Special efforts recently to find eligible beneficiaries have meant that over 10,000 more disabled or older adults save at least the cost of their Part B premium each month.
-Since your income must be less than about $1250 to qualify, it’s equivalent to getting a 13th Social Security check each year!
+Income limits range between the four Medicare Savings Programs.
+For 2016 if your monthly income is at or below 200% of the federal poverty level ($1,980) and you meet the other requirements of the program, you may be eligible.
 (If at least some of your income is from working, you could still qualify with higher earnings.)
 See whether you might be eligible.